kav-institute/Mono-3D-with-Diverse-Camera-Models/dataset/DATAPREP.md

 > [!NOTE]
 > We did not define a train/test/val split for this dataset, since it is not used in our paper!
 > Feel free to shuffle the samples on your own demands!
-> We also dont provide a dsignated script for training.
-You can take inspiration from the train_mono3D_CARLA.py to write your own.

 > [!NOTE]
 > We wrote a designated dataloader in src/dataset/dataloader_JPN.py